simp/simp-doc/docs/user_guide/HOWTO/Central_Log_Collection/Rsyslog.rst

 Configuration of the simp_rsyslog is done using hiera.
 See :ref:`Hiera` for information on how SIMP configures and uses hiera.

-The simp_rsyslog class is included on systems if the simp or simp-lite :ref:`scenarios <simp scenarios>` are used and by default configures local logging.
+The simp_rsyslog class is included on systems if the simp or simp_lite :ref:`scenarios <simp scenarios>` are used and by default configures local logging.
 If scenarios are not being used include the the simp_rsyslog class on all systems including the log server.
 To do this add the following to the